underlay/styx/README.md

 - Generalization is hard.
 Graphs are both harder to represent with computers and harder to reason about as humans.
 - "Query languages" don't exist. _(what?)_ Our everyday use of "query langauge" ends up either meaning "stuff you want to do with databases" or "the things that SQL can do" without any reified grounding of what those things actually are.
 It's not clear that there even is an idea to generalize in the first place.

-frequently inventing abstractions

-All of this contributes to a sense of openness and 'pre-Newtonian-ness' - that graphs and their interfaces are waiting for a stronger rigorous theoretic framework to clear up this

-category theoretic vibes

-This jibes with recent approaches to the space of data structures, It's weird to say something like "we don't really understand

 An incremental step toward understanding graphs better is building higher-level primitives and exploring the conceptual space they create.
-Styx takes the stance that one **natural first-order interface to graph storage is subgraph matching**.
+Styx takes the stance that one **natural first-order interface to graph storage** is **subgraph matching**.
 These terms were carefully chosen:

 - _graph storage_ as the abstract role of a graph database
 - _interface_ as the abstract role of a query language or API